Friday, April 5, 2019

 h.
 In Korea, a successful and seemingly natural family structure has been proving effective in promoting the social development of children.
 A child responds positively to the wishes of any older sibling

-8. True parents of a child who has disobeyed
+parents of a child who has disobeyed

 a.
 It may be natural for a child to test prescribed limitations on the child’s behavior; the child seeks assurance for safe return to the parental embrace.
 A true parent will never waver in insisting on a rule even if the child cries: the child actually wants firmness